Rav FAQ (Owner)

 To date, the tales of the 12V battery discharging while the car was sitting connected to a charger have been tracked back to one of the above two circumstances.
 As the Aux battery ages, we're sure to see more "won't start" situations.
 The factory battery is barely up to the job - even Toyota admits this.

-What battery will work for the AUX?
+What battery will work for the Aux?

 Q: How much energy does the battery pack hold?